How to Land a Job in an Industry Where You Have No Experience - Sivan

 05.26.20

 Kicking this week off with another guest post after you seemed to love Lauryn’s advice on Turning Your Passion into a Career.
-With never-ending questions on building a business, switching careers, and figuring out your passion in the Private FB Group, I know I need to get my ass in gear with more of this content.
+With never-ending questions on building a business, switching careers, and figuring out your passion, I know I need to get my ass in gear with more of this content.
 At the same time, I don’t have the answers or experience to support every single question.

 So, I thought I’d bring in my Content Manager, Chelsea Becker, to guest write this week.
 She’s successfully switched career paths twice to get where she’s at now, in what she calls her ‘dream career’.
 If you’re currently reevaluating life and thinking ‘WTF do I want to do with my life?’, I think you’ll appreciate it.
 Let me know if you’re into this type of post!